luke-lorenzini/event-tracker/README.md

 The above can be easily changed to Mutex/HashMap if requirements change.
 Additionally, if logs are expected more frequently than 1kHz, we can use microseconds.

+Other points on design worth mentioning, `web.rs`, `types.rs`, and `storage.rs` have been completely isolated from on another for a modular, decoupled design.

+Regarding storage, currently in a BTree.
+By wrapping the container and exposing read and write functions the underlying storage type can be easily swapped in the future.
+Options like HashMap, DashMap, or even a non-volatile database are perfectly valid options without out too much fuss.

+IP rate limiting has been added using the `tower_governor` crate.
+It is configurable to allow integration testing to work quickly.
+Configuration can be found in `lib.rs` as per documentation found on crates.io.
+To test this, simply run the program, open `http://localhost:3000/` in your browser and refresh quickly (no, this test would not be used in production, but we're running out of daylight here).

 ## Events

 ### `write_event`